-In November 2011, the governors of both Orientale Province and Maniema Province signed their agreement to these limits of the future Lomami National Park in central DR Congo.
+This replaces the version below mainly by reducing the area of what was already agreed in November 2011 by the governors of both Orientale Province and Maniema Province.
+They both signed their agreement to the future Lomami National Park as shown below in central DR Congo and in their provinces.

-Above map prepared early 2012 by Nick January of Canadian Ape Alliance from the data collected by the TL2 field teams from 2007 through 2011, including ground truthing park limits, water courses, roads and village locations.
+The above maps were made by Nick January of Canadian Ape Alliance from the data collected by the TL2 field teams from 2007 through 2013, including ground truthing park limits, water courses, roads and village locations.

 A HISTORY in maps follows: